fgillet4/Humidity_Control_Arduino/README.md

   sudo nano /etc/hostname
   ```

   - Replace the default name `raspberrypi` with your desired name.
-For this guide, we'll use `krypgrund`.
+For this guide, we'll use `krypgrund` which means "crawlspace" in Swedish, you can use any name you like.

 - Next, update the `hosts` file: